-This was a fabulous and rounded tajine; a spiced tomato sauce, a slight kick from the harissa, balanced by the sweet touch from the apricots and honey and the freshness of the dollop of yoghurt.
+This was a fabulous and rounded tajine; a spiced tomato sauce, a slight kick from the harissa, balanced by the sweet touch from the apricots and honey and the freshness of a dollop of yogurt.
 Yum!

 To my surprise, the couscous turned out a bit too wet.
-It wasn’t as nice and fluffy as I thought it would be even though I followed the instructions and ratio of liquid to couscous.
-It still tasted very good though and I recommend (at least for the adults) to stir a teaspoon of harissa through the couscous; it is a truly fantastic combination.
+It wasn’t as fluffy as I thought it would be even though I followed the instructions and ratio of liquid to couscous.
+It still tasted terrific though, and I recommend (at least for the adults) to stir a teaspoon of harissa through the couscous; it is a fantastic combination.

 The recipe was easy to follow and serves 6-8 persons (instead of 4).

-Adding some more spices is definitely possible, just use 1,5 to 2 times the mix from the recipe.
+Adding some more spices is possible, just use 1½ to 2 times the mix from the recipe.
 For a carnivorous option, you can add some merguez sausages to the tajine about 30 minutes before the end the cooking time (to prevent overcooking)

 Verdict: 8/10; Will be made again